ViLBias: Detecting and Reasoning about Bias in Multimodal Content: Discussion

 \subsection{Practical and Social Impact}

-Our findings carry both practical and social significance, as shown in Figure \ref{fig:practical_social_impact}.
-By applying LLMs and VLMs, we introduce a scalable framework for detecting biases within multimodal news media.
+Our findings carry both practical and social significance.
+By applying LLMs and VLMs, we introduce a scalable framework for detecting biases within multimodal media.
 This is particularly relevant for content moderation, journalism, and public policy, where identifying subtle or underrepresented viewpoints can improve accountability and foster greater transparency.

 Socially, our framework empowers more equitable media practices by revealing hidden biases that shape public opinion and perpetuate stereotypes.
 In practical terms, this means stakeholders can systematically uncover and address harmful or skewed narratives.
 Integrating human–machine collaboration also allows for efficient annotations without sacrificing critical context or cultural sensitivity, lowering the chances of purely algorithmic errors.